strapdata/elassandra/docs/elassandra/source/quickstart.rst

         }
     ...

-If needed, increase your docker memory quota from the docker advanced preferences:
+If needed, increase your docker memory quota from the docker advanced preferences and adjust memory setting in your docker-compose file:

 .. image:: images/docker-advanced-prefs.png
    :width: 500px